Our Top 5 Benefits of Family Travel That Will Convince You To Book That Trip!

 ‘When someone settles down, they start living a quiet life in one place, especially when they get married or buy a house.

-With the rise in popularity of family travel over the last few years, this definition of settling down seems a little outdated.
+With the rise in popularity of family travel over the last few years, this definition seems a little outdated.
 To us, the word ‘settle’ almost has negative connotations.
 Settle down = no more travel.

-Having enjoyed travelling the world before having kids and not feeling that we had seen everything we wanted to see, settling down could not have been further from our minds when Ed and I found out we were expecting our first baby.
+We enjoyed travelling the world before having kids but hasn’t seen everything we wanted to see.
+‘Settling down’ in the traditional sense could not have been further from our minds when Ed and I found out we were expecting our first baby.

 Many people asked us if we would miss travelling once the kids arrived, but we hadn’t really considered not-travelling as an option.
 It was a huge part of our life and we did not want to give it up.

-Travelling as a family is certainly different to our travels pre-kids (we take a lot more stuff, and plan ahead more!), but what we have learned from our travels with Ernie and George is that there are a whole host of benefits that come with travelling as a family.
+Travelling as a family is certainly different to our travels pre-kids.
+Be prepared to take a lot more stuff!
+Having a packing checklist for kids stuff can really help.
+If you’re concerned about how to deal with the first flight with kids, check out these toy ideas to keep toddlers entertained on a flight.
+But what we have learned from our travels with Ernie and George is that there are a whole host of benefits that come with travelling as a family.

 Here are our top 5 benefits of family travel.